saiprasad-m/budgeting-sample-app-webpack2/e2e/README.md

 These tests are being implemented using codeceptJs, puppeteer and mochawesome node modules.
 Prior to starting the installation of these libraries is necessary as a pre-requisite.

-The Project followed select few automation practises:
+The Project followed select few automation practices:

 1. Page object model for the Budget and Reports.
 2. Data table approach used to seed the test data for tests.